-An exempt employee must regularly receive a “pre-determined” salary amount that may not be reduced “because of variations in the quality or quantity of work performed.”
+A: An exempt employee must regularly receive a “pre-determined” salary amount that may not be reduced “because of variations in the quality or quantity of work performed.”
 With a few identified exceptions, a salaried employee must receive this predetermined amount in any week he or she performs any work.

 One important exception is “docking.”
 Under the regulations, an employer may “dock,” for one or more full days, the pay of an otherwise “exempt” or salaried employee who breaks written workplace conduct rules (for example, by violating major safety rules or engaging in sexual harassment or workplace violence).

 Q: What salary amount is high enough for an employee to be considered “exempt”?

-The 2004 regulations also establish a new category, the “highly compensated employee,” defined as someone earning at least $100,000 per year.
-In the past, a highly paid employee who met certain criteria could be eligible for overtime.
+The 2004 regulations also established a new category, the “highly compensated employee,” defined as someone earning at least $100,000 per year.
+The 2016 regulations raised this amount to $134,004 per year.
+Prior to 2004, a highly paid employee who met certain criteria could be eligible for overtime.
 For example, the department head of a retail store may have qualified for overtime if, in addition to managing, he or she spent more than 20 percent of the time selling.
-Now, such an employee earning $100,000 or more would be exempt, regardless of the amount of time spent on ordinarily “non-exempt” tasks.
+Now, such an employee earning $134,004 or more would be exempt, regardless of the amount of time spent on ordinarily “non-exempt” tasks.
 The highly compensated employee exemption amount will also be adjusted every three years.

 Highly paid “blue collar” employees such as non-management-level building construction employees are always non-exempt no matter how highly they are paid.
 Similarly, emergency responders such as police officers and firefighters are specifically excluded from these regulations “regardless of rank or pay level.”

-Q: When do an employee’s duties trigger the executive exemption?A: To be considered an exempt “executive,” an employee must:
+Q: When do an employee’s duties trigger the executive exemption?

 have the primary duty of managing the enterprise or one of its recognized departments or subdivisions;

 customarily and regularly direct work of two or more employees;

-The 2004 regulations recognize the concept of “concurrent duties,” those that fall into both “exempt” and “nonexempt” categories.
+The regulations recognize the concept of “concurrent duties,” those that fall into both “exempt” and “nonexempt” categories.
 Therefore, an employee who performs typically nonexempt tasks while managing an enterprise still can be considered an “exempt” employee.
 For example, an assistant manager at a fast food restaurant can be considered an exempt employee even though he or she is taking orders and serving customers as well as managing.

 Q: When do an employee’s duties trigger the administrative exemption?

-For an employee to be exempt as an “administrative employee,” he or she must:
+A: For an employee to be exempt as an “administrative employee,” he or she must:

 have the primary duty of performing office or non-manual work directly related to the management or general business operations of the employer or the employer’s customers (such as work in the areas of tax, finance, accounting, quality control, purchasing, marketing, human resources, employee benefits and similar activities); and

 customarily and regularly exercise discretion and independent judgment (meaning that the employee is involved in comparing and evaluating possible courses of action, and making decisions that involve judgment, and not simply following established procedures or standards).
 Positions requiring independent judgment include insurance claims adjusters who investigate and evaluate claims and negotiate settlements, financial service employees who evaluate clients’ assets and determine which financial products meet their needs and executive/administrative assistants who, without specific instructions, deal with significant matters.